Dinesh1701/BreastCancerClassification_ML_APP/README.md

 Applied Standard Scaling before model training

 c.
-Models Used and Evaluation Metrics (6 Marks)
+Models Used and Evaluation Metrics

 The following six classification models were implemented on the same dataset: